dr-useless/node-sharp-api/readme.md

 - Do something with the response

 ## Server configuration
-This repo uses a node https server.
+This repo uses a node HTTPS server.
 You should export an object with at least a `key` & `cert` from your `config.js`.
 See (how to create node https server)[https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/] for more details.

 ### Basic